Algebraic Kasparov K-theory. I: Introduction

 The development of operator $K$-theory in the 70-s took place in a close contact with the theory of extensions of $C^*$-algebras and prompted the creation of a new technical apparatus, the Kasparov $K$-theory~\cite{Kas}.
 The Kasparov bifunctor $KK_*(A,B)$ combines Grothendieck's $K$-theory $K_*(B)$ and its dual (contravariant) theory $K^*(A)$.
 The existence of the product $KK_*(A,D)\otimes KK_*(D,B)\to KK_*(A,B)$ makes the bifunctor into a very strong and flexible tool.

 One way of constructing an algebraic counterpart of the bifunctor $KK_*(A,B)$ with a similar biproduct and similar universal properties is to define a triangulated category whose objects are algebras.
-In 2005 the author~\cite{Gar} constructed various bivariant $K$-theories of algebras, but he did not study their universal properties.
+In~\cite{Gar} the author constructed various bivariant $K$-theories of algebras, but he did not study their universal properties.
 Motivated by ideas and work of J. Cuntz on bivariant $K$-theory of locally convex algebras~\cite{Cu2,Cu,Cu1}, {\it universal\/} algebraic bivariant $K$-theories were constructed by Corti\~nas--Thom in~\cite{CT}.

 Developing ideas of~\cite{Gar} further, the author introduces and studies in~\cite{Gar1} universal bivariant homology theories of algebras associated with various classes $\ff F$ of fibrations on an ``admissible category of $k$-algebras" $\Re$.
-The construction of $D(\Re,\ff F)$ is completely different from the construction of the category $kk$ of Corti\~nas--Thom~\cite{CT}.
+The methods used by the author to construct $D(\Re,\ff F)$ are very different from those used by Corti\~nas--Thom~\cite{CT} to construct $kk$.
+However they coincide in the appropriate stable case.
 In a certain sense \cite{Gar1} uses the same approach as in constructing $E$-theory of $C^*$-algebras~\cite{Hig}.
 We start with a datum of an admissible category of algebras $\Re$ and a class $\ff F$ of fibrations on it and then construct a {\it universal\/} algebraic bivariant $K$-theory $j:\Re\to D(\Re,\ff F)$ out of the datum $(\Re,\ff F)$ by inverting certain arrows which we call weak equivalences.
 The category $D(\Re,\ff F)$ is naturally triangulated.
 The most important cases in practice are the class of $k$-linear split surjections $\ff F=\ff F_{\spl}$ or the class $\ff F=\ff F_{\surj}$ of all surjective homomorphisms.

 If $\ff F=\ff F_{\spl}$ (respectively $\ff F=\ff F_{\surj}$) then $j:\Re\to D(\Re,\ff F)$ is called the unstable algebraic Kasparov $K$-theory (respectively unstable algebraic $E$-theory) of $\Re$.
 It should be emphasized that~\cite{Gar1} does not consider any matrix-invariance in general.
 This is caused by the fact that many interesting admissible categories of algebras deserving to be considered separately like that of all commutative ones are not closed under matrices.